- 5 Minute Read

 Enabling teacher autonomy while preventing information overload is central to Nishkam High School’s innovative approach.
 In this Schools Week article, Emma Wilks describes: Four ways to improve teacher CPD and make it impactful

-For 8 steps for a workload-friendly approach to reflection: How can I start reflecting on my teaching
+Check out 8 steps for a workload-friendly approach to reflective teaching strategies: How can I start reflecting on my teaching

 Engaging in thorough teacher self-reflection can be challenging when moments in the classroom are fleeting and easily forgotten.
 However, with the aid of ONVU Learning’s video lesson capture technology, the possibility of revisiting and analysing these moments becomes a reality.

 ONVU Learning provides educators with an utterly unique and exceptionally potent tool – a user-friendly platform for recording and securely archiving their lessons with a 360-degree view of their entire classroom coupled with quality audio.

 Through this innovative approach, teachers can seamlessly compare video recordings, meticulously track their evolution, and readily pinpoint pivotal 'teaching moments.'
 This seamless process expedites the path toward heightened confidence and enhanced proficiency, empowering educators like never before.

 For those interested in exploring the capabilities of ONVU Learning further, feel free to get in touch or arrange a demo to witness first-hand how ONVU Learning can vastly enhance your teaching practice.

 An insightful and informative report exploring how schools and multi academy trusts can achieve quality professional development and build a highly engaged teacher workforce.